bmwcarit/joynr/wiki/JavaSettings.md

 #### `PROPERTY_CAPABILITIES_DIRECTORY_PARTICIPANT_ID`
 The participant ID of the global capabilities directory (backend).
-To be able to connect to the global capabilities directory a disovery entry is created in the local capabilities directory as well as an appropriate routing table entry.
+To be able to connect to the global capabilities directory a discovery entry is created in the local capabilities directory as well as an appropriate routing table entry.

+> To override the default value from the provisioning file,
+> `PROPERTY_GLOBAL_CAPABILITIES_DIRECTORY_URL` has to be configured as well.
+> **This property will be ignored otherwise.**

 * **OPTIONAL**
 * **Type**: String